mattcolombo/mc-personal-ca/README.md

 ## Creating a personal Certificate Authority

 Instructions on how to create your very own personal Certificate Authority can be found either at this Medium post [Create your own Certificate Authority - Medium](https://priyalwalpita.medium.com/create-your-own-certificate-authority-47f49d0ba086) or this guide from Microsoft [Generate an Azure Application Gateway self-signed certificate with a custom root CA - MSFT Learn](https://learn.microsoft.com/en-us/azure/application-gateway/self-signed-certificates).
-I followed the first one, so I cannot vouch for the correctness of the second, but they are pretty much the same thing anyway so either should work fine.
+THese however are quite simplified methods, which do not allow to easily leverage the more powerful operations available for certificates like using Subject Alternative Names.

+A more complete way to become a CA can be found in this excellent [Stackoverflow article](https://stackoverflow.com/questions/21297139/how-do-you-sign-a-certificate-signing-request-with-your-certification-authority/21340898#21340898).
+All that is seen in this repository was done following the instructions explained there.

+## Creating the CA root certificate and private key

+TBC

-## How to generate certificates manually
+## How to generate certificates manually - TO BE FIXED

 To run the certificate generation manually (once the root certificate and key have been generated as per the instructions in the previous section), simply ensure you have the script [create-signed-certificate.sh](./create-signed-certificate.sh) in the same folder as the root certificate and relative private key.
 This folder needs to be accessible by `bash`.